 In his wisdom, God used human beings infatuation of “king worship” by making a covenant bond to his people through a certain hand-selected king – King David.
 David was a meek shepherd boy that was described as a “man after God’s own heart” (Psalm, 89:20, 1 Samuel 13:14, Isaiah 44:28, Acts 13:22).
 Through King David, God promised Israel an exalted kingdom.
 However, God’s kingdom would be dramatically unlike these petty earthly kingdoms.

 David’s kingdom was not centered on worshiping the king but worshiping God.
 This was a dramatic switch from the popular way of thinking.
-Typically, kings said, “Look how amazing I am.”
+Typically, a king’s motto echoed the phrase, “Look how amazing I am.”
 However, King David never did that.
 Rather, he continually announced how great God was; not how great he was (see Psalm 145).

 Now, it looked like this kingdom had taken off shortly after the prophet announced this.
 It was David’s son, Solomon, that built the temple (God’s house) on a large rock known as Mount Moriah (2 Chronicles 3:1).
 Because King Solomon was known for his wisdom, other kings came to listen to Solomon’s God-given knowledge (1 Kings 4:30, 34).
 Consequently, flocks of people from other nations began to journey to Israel to start worshiping God.
 However, the kingdom began to slowly crumble due to Israel’s sin.
 Solomon’s son, Rehoboam, caused a crisis that consequently split the kingdom in revolt.
 This division resulted in the tribe of Israel to move up north while the tribe of Judah stayed down south.
 Slowly, but surely the kingdom began to deteriorate and Israel experienced Divine judgment.
 In 586 BC, the Babylonian kingdom crushed Israel and deported the people back to Babylonian far away from God’s temple.
 Here, Israel began to worship foreign gods, most specifically the king of the Babylonian empire – King Nebuchadnezzar.